 When I started to use social media for my small business I quickly noticed that you have to be pretty organised and consistent to make it work.
 That’s where my social media content plan – also often called an editorial calendar – was an absolute life-saver.

-That leaves more time to monitor my feeds and engage with my followers every day.
-And I can be sure that all my efforts are directed at the right people and actively help me reach my small business goals.
+And you can be sure that all your efforts are directed at the right people and actively help you reach your small business goals.
 So, let’s get you started!

 Define your social media content plan

 First of all, you need to define your objectives.
 Without knowing what you’re trying to achieve, it’s like you are trying to take a penalty blindfolded.
 So make sure to define goals for your social media content plan.

 - Brand awareness

 - Build a community

 - Product development & customer feedback

 For example, a lot of small businesses use social media to increase their brand awareness.
 It’s also a good way to establish yourself as an expert in your field, the person everyone goes to when they have a problem.

 Another goal could be, of course, the promotion of your products and/or services – companies that concentrate on sales usually offer special discounts to their followers or give them early access to the latest product updates.